princesslana/smalld/docs/user_guide.md

 ## Gateway Events

-To listen to events from the Discord gateway use `Smalld.onGatewayPayload`.
+To listen to events from the Discord gateway use `Smalld#onGatewayPayload`.
 This will pass the String that was sent from Discord to the listener you provide.

 ```java